Pink Shirt Day events, fundraising and grant distribution are managed by the team at CKNW Kids' Fund:

 Finance & Administrative Coordinator

-Michelle joined the CKNW Orphans’ Fund team in October 2014.
+Michelle joined the CKNW Kids’ Fund team in October 2014.
 Previously, she was the Marketing & Business Development Coordinator for Paul Mercs Concerts, implementing marketing and promotional plans for music tours across Canada.
 Michelle is an accomplished vocalist.
 Always one to volunteer, she most recently lent her voice to the Music Seeds International children’s project “Favourite Things.”
 In her spare time, Michelle performs regularly in the Lower Mainland with her band O’Hara Lane.
 She also does commercial voiceover work.

 Board of Directors